 Investment in energy saving projects

-The Carbon Management Team hold a register of projects, devised in conjunction with the Carbon Management Plan to ensure energy conversation practices and measures will be implemented to reduce our Carbon Footprint and conserve environmental resources.
+The Sustainability Action Group hold a register of projects, devised in conjunction with the Carbon Management Plan to ensure energy conversation practices and measures will be implemented to reduce our Carbon Footprint and conserve environmental resources.

 The university’s energy team is active around the campus, carrying out specific projects and monitoring our use of energy in all areas.